 Filling: 2 lbs plums, pitted and sliced (leave the peels on for beautiful color!)
 1/3 C maple syrup 1/2 C tapioca flour 1/4 t salt juice & zest of 1 lemon

 Crumble topping: 1/2 C almond flour 1/2 C raw almonds 1/2 C quartered, pitted medjool dates 1/4 C coconut oil 1/4 t salt 1/4 t cinnamon

 Preheat oven to 350 degrees F.

-In a medium bowl, combine 1 1/2 C almond flour, salt & baking soda.
+In a medium bowl, combine the almond flour, salt & baking soda.

 In a small bowl, stir together the coconut oil, maple syrup & vanilla.

 Pour the wet ingredients into the dry, and stir to combine.
-If the mixture seems too wet, add additional almond flour a couple of tablespoons at a time (up to another 1/2 C) until the dough firms up.
 The dough will still be a bit stickier than a wheat flour dough, but you should be able to work with it.

-Press the dough onto the bottom and up the sides of a 9 1/2″ pie pan.
+Press the dough onto the bottom and up the sides of a 9 1/2″ pie pan or fluted tart pan.
 Prick the bottom of the crust a few times with a fork.